Chronic Obstructive Pulmonary Disease

 Vitamin E. Studies comparing COPD patients with healthy individuals have reported lower levels of alpha-tocopherol in plasma and peripheral skeletal muscle.
 In the COPD group, there is a lower mortality risk from respiratory disease with higher blood concentrations of vitamin E. In the Women’s Health Study, those who took vitamin E supplements (600 IU/day for 10 years) had a 10% lower risk for COPD when compared with a placebo group.

 Vitamin D. The prevalence of vitamin D deficiency is between 33% and 77% in those with advanced disease, and hypovitaminosis D is a risk factor for developing COPD.
 Supplementation of deficient patients has been found to strengthen airway muscles and reduce the incidence of moderate to severe COPD exacerbation in patients with COPD with baseline 25-hydroxyvitamin D levels of < 50 nmol/L.,

 N-acetylcysteine supplementation.
 N-acetylcysteine, a dietary supplement with mucolytic, antioxidant, and anti-inflammatory properties, reduces the number of COPD exacerbations when taken at a dosage of 600 mg twice daily.

 Nutritional Supplementation and COPD Mortality

 Despite the risk represented by being obese, most patients with COPD are not overweight, and 25-40% are considered undernourished.
-It is essential to prevent excessive weight loss, as COPD patients with a BMI of < 20 have a higher risk for disease exacerbations, compared with weight-stable individuals.
+It is essential to prevent excessive weight loss, as COPD patients with a body mass index of < 20 have a higher risk for disease exacerbations, compared with weight-stable individuals.
 Loss of excessive amounts of weight (particularly fat-free mass) in patients with COPD is multifactorial, and mechanisms include dyspnea, increased energy expenditure due to difficulty breathing, and an increase in proinflammatory cytokines that have diminishing effects on appetite and food intake.

-A joint statement published by the American Thoracic and European Respiratory Societies held that caloric supplementation should be considered in persons with a BMI < 21 kg/m2, unintentional weight loss of > 5% in the past month or > 10% over 6 months, or depletion in fat-free or lean body mass.
+A joint statement published by the American Thoracic and European Respiratory Societies held that caloric supplementation should be considered in persons with a body mass index < 21 kg/m2, unintentional weight loss of > 5% in the past month or > 10% over 6 months, or depletion in fat-free or lean body mass.

 Systematic reviews and meta-analyses have shown that oral nutritional supplementation in COPD patients significantly improves body weight, inspiratory and expiratory muscle strength, handgrip strength, quality of life, exercise performance, and the effects of exercise rehabilitation programs.